 Various companies offer regular sunset cruises on the Thomson River, some in historic paddle steamers, with campfire meals and bush poetry thrown in.
 Hop aboard a Cobb and Co. coach for a tour of the town or head out to a real working sheep and cattle property to get a glimpse into life on the land.

-This is also the town where the Qantas airline was born.
-The first general meeting of the airline was held at the Winton Club before operations moved to Longreach.
+Qantas was born in Winton when the first general meeting of the airline was held at the Winton Club.

-A visit to John Flynn Place will provide a history lesson or two.
-The Reverend Flynn developed the Royal Flying Doctor service in the late 1920s to serve isolated outback towns and the service is still as integral to the outback's survival today as it ever was.
+A visit to John Flynn Place Museum and Art Gallery will provide a history lesson or two.
+Commemorating Reverend John Flynn who developed the Royal Flying Doctor service as a ‘mantle of safety’ back in 1928.
+Covering isolated regions the service is still as integral to the outback's survival today as it ever was.

-It's a good stretch of road extending the 71 kilometres to Karumba, a town right on the Gulf of Carpentaria.
-Although it seems to take the longest of any previously travelled section of the highway, it's all to do with the excitement of finally reaching the 'end of the road' and the Gulf of Carpentaria where the ‘Outback Meets the Sea’.
+It's a good stretch of road extending the 73 kilometres to Karumba, the only town right on the Gulf of Carpentaria.
+Although it may seem to have taken so long to get here, it's all to do with the excitement of finally reaching the end of the road and the Gulf of Carpentaria where the ‘Outback Meets the Sea’.

-Around Karumba it's relatively flat country, but it's the birdlife that excites.
-Saurus cranes, similar to a brolga, are in abundance.
-If you're in Karumba in September or October, keep an eye out for the 'morning glory' a unique cloud formation that sometimes forms in the early morning.
+Karumba is relatively flat country, but it's the birdlife that excites.
+Brolga and Sarus Cranes , are in abundance throughout the winter.
+If you're in Karumba in August to November keep an eye out for the 'Morning Glory Cloud' a unique cloud formation that sometimes forms in the early morning.

 Congratulations for making the full length of the Matilda Way you are here in Karumba enjoy your stay.

 Note: Information on listed products and services are provided by the operator and were correct at the time of publishing.
 Rates are indicative based on the minimum and maximum available prices of products and services.
 Please visit the operator’s website for further information.
 All prices quoted are in Australian dollars (AUD).